Express Business Capital Review

 Pros

-- The current public EBC pages clearly frame the product as SME working capital / business cash advances, which is a more accurate classification than a generic loan label.
+• The current public EBC pages clearly frame the product as SME working capital / business cash advances, which is a more accurate classification than a generic loan label.

-- EBC publishes meaningful minimum qualifying criteria, including trading history, turnover threshold, target advance size, and document requirements.
+• EBC publishes meaningful minimum qualifying criteria, including trading history, turnover threshold, target advance size, and document requirements.

-- The site gives public timing guidance and operational detail across its product and support pages.
+• The site gives public timing guidance and operational detail across its product and support pages.

-- The current contact and legal pages publish address, email, telephone, privacy, disclaimer, and company-identification details, which strengthens verifiability.
+• The current contact and legal pages publish address, email, telephone, privacy, disclaimer, and company-identification details, which strengthens verifiability.

 Cons

-- EBC’s current public pages say shareholders’ personal surety is required, which is a material risk point for business owners.
+• EBC’s current public pages say shareholders’ personal surety is required, which is a material risk point for business owners.

-- The current model appears geared toward businesses with regular transactions and measurable turnover, not one-off-project or very early-stage businesses.
+• The current model appears geared toward businesses with regular transactions and measurable turnover, not one-off-project or very early-stage businesses.

-Pricing, repayment, and cost checks
+Pricing, repayment, and cost presentation

-Express Business Capital’s current public pages should not be treated like a conventional interest-rate loan table.
-EBC says the product is a merchant cash advance rather than a standard interest-based loan, and its public wording focuses on a discounted purchase of future turnover with repayment linked to sales activity.
-That makes the key comparison point the total economic cost in Rand, not a generic interest assumption.
+Express Business Capital’s current public pages do not read like a conventional interest-rate loan table.
+EBC says the product is a merchant cash advance rather than a standard interest-based loan, and its public wording focuses on a discounted purchase of future turnover with repayment linked to an agreed percentage of sales.
+On that basis, the main cost signal on the public pages is the total economic cost in Rand, not a conventional interest-rate presentation.

-- Public advance range: R50,000 to R2,000,000, subject to approval.
+• Public advance range: R50,000 to R2,000,000, subject to approval.

-- Published repayment window: up to 11 months.
+• Published repayment window: up to 11 months.

-- Public pricing presentation: no conventional interest-rate table is published on the current core pages reviewed here.
+• Public pricing presentation: no conventional interest-rate table is published on the current core pages reviewed here.

 Conclusion